Summary of All DBMS_METADATA Subprograms

 -

-If you know that only one specific object will be returned, you should explicitly call CLOSE
+If you know that only one specific object will be returned, you should explicitly call CLOSE after the single FETCH_xxx call to free resources held by the handle.

 Exceptions